niki864/niki864.github.io/_posts/2018-03-25-works-GunChain.md

 ## ChainGun - A conceptual blockchain network for gun ownership

-There's been a lot of talk about gun violence and calls for action against it in social media and through protests such as __March For Our Lives__.
+There's been a lot of talk about gun violence and calls for action against it in social media and through protests such as the __March For Our Lives__ movement and more.
 Hearing about it on a regular basis, I couldn't help but wonder if there was something that could be done to support this cause.

 This project here is a manifestation of that desire and my personal interest in blockchain tech.
-Here, I conceptualize a theoretical blockchain, implemented in Python, that could be used to track gun ownership and transfer of possession.
-This follows an excellent tutorial listed on hackernoon by [Daniel van Flymen](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46).
+Here, I conceptualize a theoretical simple blockchain, implemented in Python, that could be used to track gun ownership and transfer of possession.
+I am following this excellent tutorial listed on hackernoon by [Daniel van Flymen](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46).

 ## Summary